-Design templates can be created in Illustrator and imported into BRIKL with a simple drag and drop.
+Design templates can be created in Illustrator and imported into Brikl using a simple drag and drop.

-Learn more about Design Templates and how to add them to BRIKL here.
+Learn more about design templates and how to add them here.

 Placeholders are defined areas or markings where you can enter names, numbers, logos or prints.
 Adding and defining placeholders is simple and intuitive.

-Learn more about placeholder and how to add them to BRIKL here.
+Learn more about placeholders and how to add them here.

 Navigate to Studio settings > Design Steps